-Craig Lenske, the director of NOLS locations in the Pacific Northwest, Yukon, India, and Scandinavia and Vancouver resident, notes that “even when I'm in large cities…it's just as easy to find adventure.”
+Craig Lenske, the former director of NOLS locations in the Pacific Northwest, Yukon, India, and Scandinavia and Vancouver resident, notes that “even when I'm in large cities…it's just as easy to find adventure.”

 Call it a microadventure or a day out of the house—just get out and explore what’s around you.

 Here are some favorite ideas for adventures you can find in the city.

 Turn the city into a thru-hike

 Take inspiration from former Appalachian Trail speed-record holder Liz Thomas (a.k.a.
 “Snorkel”) and turn your city into a thru-hike.

 Just like being in the wilderness, it’ll challenge your ability to navigate, prepare for the unexpected (like roads cut off by construction or surprise stops for ice cream), and log long miles in public spaces.
 You’ll also discover new neighborhoods you might not have visited otherwise.

 Connect it with a story

 Any place you’ll live has its own local authors, films, and histories.
 Challenge yourself to find the places that inspired these stories and visit them—and not just obvious places like Walden Pond.

 Try to spot the anonymous street corner in the background of your favorite movie, or visit the museums tucked in the homes of local authors.
 Plenty of cities have made it easy to find local literary sites for you to visit.